A Self-Directed, Web-Based Learning Program produced by the American Burn Association

 The ABLS Now© online learning program provides lecture presentations, as well as case studies.Self-study questions with links to the supporting material in the Provider Manual support the learning process.
 The learner will complete and submit a course examination at the conclusion of the course.
 Contact hours and CME credits are available for the course.
 ABLS Now© certification is achieved by passing the online final exam with a grade of 80% or better.
 For those who desire full ABLS certification, the hands-on part of the course may be taken at a Burn Center or at an ABA regional or annual meeting.

-ABLS Now© was approved by the Illinois Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation, and has been recognized for 7.0 contact hours, INA-CE Approval Number: 0814-8412.
+This continuing education activity was approved by the Emergency Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 The American Burn Association is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 The ABA designates this continuing medical education activity for up to six (6) credits in Category 1 of the Physician's Recognition Award of the American Medical Association.
 Each physician should claim only those hours of credit he/she actually spent in the educational activity.